 Factors that impact the effectiveness of compounding

 Compounding is a long-term approach, so it is crucial to continually monitor how real-world events influence the ongoing performance of your portfolio.
-To maximize your compounding returns, it is important to consider the risk factors that might impact the effectiveness of your strategy.
+To maximise your compounding returns, it is important to consider the risk factors that might impact the effectiveness of your strategy.

 Tip: Most index performance statistics that detail long-term growth in stock market values assume that compounding applies to reinvested dividends.

-Factor | Impact |
+| Factor | Impact |

-Market prices | Compounding relies on the value of the assets you hold going up in value.
-Nothing is ever guaranteed in the markets, but the long-term trend in stock markets has historically been favorable to the compounding approach. |
+| Market prices | Compounding relies on the value of the assets you hold increasing.
+Nothing is ever guaranteed in the markets because macroeconomic factors play a crucial role.
+But the long-term trend in stock markets has historically been favourable to the compounding approach. |

-Instruments | Not all financial instruments generate a regular income, and those that do now might not do so in the future.
+| Instruments | Not all financial instruments generate a regular income, and those that do now might not do so in the future.
 Dividends, for example, are paid at the discretion of a company’s management team and adjust over time according to the business’s performance. |

-Personal circumstances | A compounding strategy needs to be the best investment approach for your personal aims.
-If your priority is receiving a regular income stream, or liquidating assets to finance your lifestyle, then compounding may not be the optimal strategy for you. |
+| Personal circumstances | A compounding strategy needs to be the best investment approach for your personal aims.
+If your priority is receiving a regular income stream or liquidating assets to finance your lifestyle, then compounding may not be the optimal strategy for you. |

-Taxation | Another factor to consider is how taxation will impact your investments.
+| Taxation | Another factor to consider is how taxation will impact your investments.
 Tax terms and conditions differ across different regions, so it is important to consider the relative tax rates on, for example, receiving dividends as cash or stock.
 You may also want to factor in capital gains tax (CGT).
-Reinvesting income rather than crystallizing a capital gain now might be beneficial at some point in the future — for example, when you retire and expect to have a lower personal tax rate. |
+Reinvesting income rather than crystallising a capital gain now might be beneficial at some point in the future.
+For example, when you retire, you expect to have a lower personal tax rate. |

-Costs | Holding positions at a broker will incur some costs.
+| Costs | Holding positions at a broker will incur some costs.
 Time spent on ensuring that your preferred broker has competitive T&Cs can make a material difference to your long-term returns.
 You will also want to ensure that it offers markets in your target instruments and can be trusted. |

-Strategies to maximize compounding
+Strategies to maximise compounding

 Tip: Regular depositing into an investment account can help track a long-term market rise and mitigate against short-term price volatility.